 "We just need to keep up the pressure in case there's a public panic over what might look like a major defeat on the ground."

 "Now, what's this that the navy and JOAD have been up to?"

 "Was this Admiral Benson's idea?"

 "I don't think so.
 Probably Captain Stallman's.
 Went just recently told me about it and recruited me."

 General Smith laughed when Jones told him, and replied,

 "Old JOAD has been a lot more resourceful than I would ever have imagined.
 More power to them.
-If they can convince the Soviets that we have a sure-fire second-strike weapon that they can't attack in advance, that will help the army in Korea."
+If they can convince the Soviets that we have a sure-fire second-strike weapon that they can't attack in advance, that will make them more cautious in Korea and help the army."